There are two top up programmes:

 MSc Specialist Community Public Health Nursing Studies (programme code 5470).
 This programme is only open to those students who have completed the Post Graduate Diploma in Public Health Practice: Specialist Community Public Health Nursing [SCPHN] (all pathways) September 2012 and on.

 View the Specialist Community Public Health Nursing Studies programme specification document for this course

 View the programme specification document for this course

-The cost of the programme for 2015/2016 is £1499.
-Prices generally rise by about 5% each academic year.
-The application deadline for 2015 is mid July.
+The cost of the programme for 2017/2018 is £2159.00.
+The application deadline for 2017 in mid July 2017.
 You can self-fund, request full funding from your employer or fund through combining monies from you, your employer and/or other grant.
 You can apply now and ask to pay for the programme in July 2017 - please make this clear on the application form.

 You should apply using the module application form.
 This application form (CPD application form) is available via the Health Sciences web site; select ‘professional development’ and then ‘how to apply’.
 Please state clearly on the form that you are applying for an MSc top up programme and state the programme code (see above).
 This will ensure that you are registered correctly and invited to the induction days.
 As a previous student with us you do not need to attend an interview.

 As you have achieved your Post Graduate Diploma the programme consists simply of two ‘induction’ days and the dissertation module.

 These dates are to be confirmed but will probably run on Thursday 21 September and Friday 22 September 2017.
 In these two days you will cover the following content: